erlcloud/erlcloud/README.md

 make run
 ```

-If you're using erlcloud in your application, add it as a dependency in your
+To use erlcloud in your application, add it as a dependency in your
-application's configuration file.
+application's configuration file.  erlcloud is also available as a [Hex](https://hex.pm) package,  refer to the Hex [`mix` usage docs](https://hex.pm/docs/usage) or [`rebar3` usage docs](https://hex.pm/docs/rebar3-usage) for more help including dependencies using Hex syntax.

 To use erlcloud in the shell, you can start
 it by calling:

 ```erlang